 All published Near Miss reports will be discussed as a tailgate topic at all jobsites to minimize potential reoccurrence and determine training needs.
+These reports should be shared with other employees and used for "lessons learned".

-A template of The Hazard Assessment, Near Miss, and Correction Form can be found at the back of this program.
+A template of the Root Cause Survey and the Hazard Assessment, Near Miss, and Correction Form can be found at the back of this program.